-During the year ended 31 December 2022, the Nomination Committee held one meeting.
-Among other things, the major work completed by the Nominate Committee during the year includes: reviewed and nominated Mr. Ng Lai Po, who has served the Board for more than nine years, for re-election as an Independent Non-Executive Director for the Board approval, reviewed the structure, size and composition of the Board, assessed the independence of the Independent Non-executive Directors and recommended to the Board for consideration the re-appointment of the retiring Directors at the forthcoming annual general meeting of the Company.
+During the year ended 31 December 2023, the Nomination Committee held two meeting.
+Among other things, the major work completed by the Nominate Committee during the year includes: reviewed the size, structure and composition of the Board and assessed the independence of Independent Non-executive Directors pursuant to code provision B.3.1 of the Corporate Governance Code and made recommendations to the Board on the re-election of retiring Directors at the forthcoming annual general meeting of the Company.
+It also conducted a review on the diversity of the Board and recommended to the Board for approval of the appointment of Dr. Yan Shao Shi as an Independent Non-executive Director of the Company.

 The attendance record of these meetings is set out below: